Professional wrestling match types: New Japan Rumble

 New Japan Pro-Wrestling's annual "Rumble" battle royale, takes place on the pre-show of Wrestle Kingdom on January 4.
 Participants enter at one minute intervals and are eliminated via pinfall, submission or by being thrown over the top rope.
 Typically leaning towards light comedy, the match includes past stars as surprise entrants.

 Royal Rampage

-Used by All Elite Wrestling on its program Rampage.
-The Royal Rampage is a two ring rumble style battle royale.
-It is a 20 man 2 ring battle royale simultaneously, 10 man on each ring, it begins with two wrestlers on each ring separately then other wrestlers enters in an alternating rings at time intervals such as the red ring or the blue ring, eliminations by over the top rope.
-There will be winners on each rings, then the two winners then face off and collide under battle royal rules to declare a winner.
+Used by All Elite Wrestling (AEW) on its program Rampage.
+The Royal Rampage is a two ring rumble rules battle royale.
+It features 20 wrestlers between the two rings (10 in each).
+It begins with two wrestlers in each ring, with two new wrestlers entering at timed intervals - one in the red ring and one in the blue ring (as differentiated by the color of the ropes).
+After all 20 wrestlers have entered, and once the field narrows to the last four participants, they will then consolidate into a single ring and fight until there is a winner, who then receives a championship match at a later date.